Abhi2668/Abhi2668/README.md

 - Computer Graphics
 - Computer Vision

-This GitHub repository showcases my projects, a platform to track my progress, and a space to collaborate with others in the tech community.
+This GitHub repository showcases my projects, a platform to track my progress and a space to collaborate with others in the tech community.

 ## Education
 - **Undergraduate:** Bachelor of Science in Computer Science, Georgia Institute of Technology